 For me, Pride Month is about being proud to be uniquely you, and paying it forward by unabashedly sharing that uniqueness with those around you.
 When you can show up powerfully as yourself, it empowers other people to be themselves, too.
 I think we need so much more of that in the world.
 In a world that wants you to apologize or minimize who you are, don’t.
 Be proud.
 Be yourself.

-Interested in the type of work that Gina does?
+Interested in the work that Gina does?
 Apply to be a Human (Resources) Wrangler on our team.
 You can also learn about WordPress.com’s diversity efforts through our partnership with Out in Tech, which connects LGBTQ+ activists to leaders in tech.